proxziima/clickup_report_generator/README.md

 ## Installation & running

-1. Clone the repository: `git clone https://github.com/anwari666/clickup-timesheet-generator.git`
+1. Clone this repository: `git clone https://github.com/queirozvinicius/clickup_report_generator.git`
 2. Install the requirements: `pip install -r requirements.txt`
-3. Rename the `example.env` to `.env`
+3. Change the keys in the `.env` file
-4. Grab your Clickup API key by going to Settings > Apps and then click Generate.
-Put it inside the `.env`
 5. Run the script: `python generate-report.py`

-Tested on Mac.
-Not 100% sure if it's working on Windows...
+Tested on Linux (LTS 20.04) and Windows.

+## Know issues

+1. I have some problems running directly on my work network.
+Apparently the network proxy is causing some permission blocks, returning me a 443 error.